LawrenceJengwa/adventOfCode/README.md

 # adventOfCode
-Java Code Challenge solution for day 6 in java; 9 and day 13 in kotlin done by Lawrence Jengwa.
+Java Code Challenge solution for day 6, day 9 and day 13 in java. done by Lawrence Jengwa.